greerviau/atrium/README.md

 Not to mention how modern IDEs try to shove native AI features down your throat when all most people need is a terminal so they can use whatever tools suit them best.

-Atrium fixes all that by combining a rendered markdown editor with an IDE.
+Atrium fixes all that by combining a rendered markdown editor with a simple IDE.
 All the tools you need with none that you don't.

 ## Key Features